dzptahh/ku-polls/README.md

 ## Online Polls And Surveys for Kasetsart University
 Kasetsart University's web application for polls and surveys.
-Django is a Python framework.
+Django is a Python framework [Django Tutorial Project](django-tutorial).

+This application is part of the [Individual Software Process](https://cpske.github.io/ISP) course at Kasetsart University.

 ## Install and Run
 > To be added.